Talk and Walk: Learn about the work of British and refugee architects and the architecture connections

-Talk: The RIBA Refugee Committee
+Talk: Seeking Refuge - Jewish Architects and the RIBA Refugee Committee

 Valeria Carullo is Curator of the Robert Elwall Photographs Collection at the Royal Institute of British Architects.
 Her principal area of research is the relationship between modern photography and modern architecture in the inter-war years.
 An architect by background, she lectures and writes on both architectural and photographic subjects.
 Her publications include Moholy-Nagy in Britain 1935-1937 (2019, Lund Humphries) and the recent monograph Richard Bryant (2025, Lund Humphries).
 Valeria has curated and co-curated several exhibitions, and is the lead researcher of the ongoing RIBA Refugee Committee project, whose first major output was the international conference Displaced Lives: Architects Seeking Refuge on the Brink of WWII (RIBA, June 2024).
 This was followed in February 2026 by the launch of the RIBA Refugee Committee Papers online database.